Virtual Healthcare Is Exploding: The Latest Trends and Growth Curve

 When the pandemic hit, mental health services were interrupted.
 Individuals already getting treatment found their support groups disbanded, their clinic visits canceled, and their options for coping with their symptoms severely restricted.

 Many therapists, counselors, and medical professionals have rapidly started using video conferencing to help their patients.
 Thus, teletherapy and telepsychiatry were developed.
 With the advent of virtual care settings, which offer a wide range of services from online consultation to at-home labs to lifestyle support to prescription delivery, it is now possible to meet everyone’s essential needs.
+Technologies such as AI tools for telemedicine are expanding capabilities in mental health care by enabling scalable remote assessments and personalized care plans.

 4. Improved and New Data Sharing